“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Uniting families for eternity.

-Class presidencies, supported by adult leaders, counsel together about how to accomplish this work.
-For more information about the work of salvation and exaltation, study chapter 1.
+Class presidencies, supported by adult leaders, counsel together about how to help accomplish this work.
+For more information about God’s work of salvation and exaltation, study chapter 1.

 Parents are responsible to teach their children the gospel and help them live it (see Doctrine and Covenants 68:25–28).
 The bishopric, Young Women leaders, and class presidencies support parents in this responsibility as follows: